ABD73-Alpha/Advanced-Custom-Wordlist-Generator/README.md

 ⚠️ Disclaimer <br>
 This script is intended for educational purposes only.
-Do not use this tool against any system without explicit permission. <hr>
+Do not use this tool against any system without explicit permission.

 👨‍💻 Author